Declaration of Trust Solicitors

 - If you are buying using money you have been lent by a friend or relative

-In these cases, a declaration of trust can protect your interest in your property.
+In these cases, a Declaration of Trust can protect your interest in your property.
 The declaration records how much each person has contributed to the deposit for the property (including people who are not living in the property, for example parents providing a loan or gift as a deposit), how much each person should contribute to mortgage payments, and how shares will be divided should the property be sold off.

-A declaration of trust also acts as a true account of ownership, superseding mortgage and land registry records.
-When couples contribute different amounts to the deposit, parents loan their children money for a deposit, or when one party is prevented from having their name on the mortgage (for example if they already have a mortgage on another property), then a declaration of trust can safeguard these parties’ interests and ensure that in the event of a relationship breaking down or some other unforeseen eventuality, that any ambiguity will be avoided.
+A Declaration of Trust also acts as a true account of ownership, superseding mortgage and land registry records.
+When couples contribute different amounts to the deposit, parents loan their children money for a deposit, or when one party is prevented from having their name on the mortgage (for example if they already have a mortgage on another property), then a Declaration of Trust can safeguard these parties’ interests and ensure that in the event of a relationship breaking down or some other unforeseen eventuality, that any ambiguity will be avoided.

-Call 0800 086 2929, email firstname.lastname@example.org or complete our Free Online Enquiry Form to arrange a free, no-obligation discussion and let one of our experienced solicitors explain your legal rights and options.
+If you are considering making a Declaration of Trust please call us on 0800 086 2929, email firstname.lastname@example.org or complete our Free Online Enquiry Form to arrange a free, no-obligation discussion with one of our expert Declaration of Trust Solicitors.